servo/mozjs/mozjs-sys/mozjs/python/mozperftest/perfdocs/writing.rst

     ./mach perftest <path/to/my/mochitest-test.html>

+Mochitest Tests in CI
+^^^^^^^^^^^^^^^^^^^^^

+To run your test in CI, you may need to modify the ``_TRY_MAPPING`` variable `found here <https://searchfox.org/mozilla-central/rev/7d1b5c88343879056168aa710a9ee743392604c0/python/mozperftest/mozperftest/utils.py#299>`_.
+This will allow us to find your test file in CI, and is needed because the file mappings differ from local runs.
+The mapping maps the top-level folder of the test to it's location in CI.
+To find this location/mapping, download the ``target.mochitest.tests.tar.gz`` archive from the build task and search for your test file in it.

+The Mochitest test that is written can also be run as a unit test, however, if this is not desired, set the `disabled = reason` flag in the test TOML file to prevent it from running there. `See here for an example <https://searchfox.org/mozilla-central/rev/7d1b5c88343879056168aa710a9ee743392604c0/toolkit/components/ml/tests/browser/perftest.toml#7>`_.

 Custom Script
 -------------

 Custom Script tests use a custom/adhoc script to execute a test.
 Currently, only shell scripts are supported through the ScriptShellRunner.
 In the future, other types of scripts may be supported through the addition of new test layers.
-These types of scripts support both Mobile, and Desktop testing within the ``custom-script`` flavor.
+These types of scripts support both mobile and desktop testing within the ``custom-script`` flavor.

 Custom Shell Scripts
 ^^^^^^^^^^^^^^^^^^^^